munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/muhamed-sjekirica/GPIO_Requirements.rst

    :verification-and-validation: Code inspection

    Description:
-   When pin is input mode, pull-up or pull-down resistors must be configured using the PUPDR register.
+   Pull-up or pull-down resistors must be configured using the PUPDR register, when pin is in input mode.

 .. req:: GPIO alternate function setup
    :id: REQ_INT3_1744885731